This game is rated PEGI 12

-Posted: A year ago, last updated 5 months ago.
+Posted: 15 months ago, last updated 6 weeks ago.

 In the game, you are lazing in bed, in a pastel room.
 It's a bit of a mess, but it's not your job to tidy or achieve anything.
 It's a space you can personalise with art and objects.
 A tranquil hypnotic voice is heard encouraging you that "it's ok" to just stay here surrounded by our "special sacred things".